morousg/cvGPUSpeedup/README.md

 You can use the cmake install target to copy the headers to any desired path.
 You can also use the cmake exported target.

-Both on windows and linux you will need to build opencv with cuda support.
+If you want to use the cvGS interface, along with OpenCV, both on windows and linux you will need to build opencv with cuda support.
+If you want to only use the fk (Fused Kernel) namespace, then you won't need OpenCV at all.

 ### OpenCV example
 Let's see an example in OpenCV: